aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/_index.md

 ## **REST API Information**

 The Aspose.HTML Cloud API is a REST-based API for wide usability on the web across platforms.
-The REST API uses existing HTTP methods, such as: **GET** - to retrieve a resource; **PUT** - to change the state of or update a resource, which can be an object, file or block; **POST** - to create that resource, and **DELETE** - to remove it.
+The REST API uses existing HTTP methods, such as: **GET** - to retrieve a resource; **PUT** - to change the state of or update a resource, which can be an object, file or block; **POST** - to create that resource; and **DELETE** - to remove it.

 To create a correctly constructed HTTP request, you should build URI relative to https://api.aspose.cloud/v4.0/html.